About Karen's Experience at a glance:

 I became quite obsessed by it.
 Fortunately John Lyons showed up at the Hunt Complex in Raleigh giving riders clinics.
 I think I attended every single one of them.
 To this day I do believe John Lyons to be one of the very best horsemen ever.
 I followed him for many years and was fortunate to meet him to find that he is as kind and dedicated to our understanding our horses as I had thought.
 He was also very honest and encouraged us to go to all clinics and trainers to learn.
 He said even if we learned something NOT to do then it was worth our effort.
 Many years later I found his techniques seem to me to parallel Classical Dressage and I have meshed the two.
 I followed Lyons' advice and attended all the clinics that I could.
 My horses would look at me on my return as though to say "Oh no, she's been to another clinic."
 Of course they were my guinea pigs to see if what I had learned was something to use or not.
 I am quite adept at applying techniques once I see them.
 My timing and feel is quite natural as well so the training methods usually come fairly easily to me once I see them.
 What was most important to me was that the horses fairly easily understood and that there was relatively little stress.
 Of course all stress cannot be relieved.
 There is always some stress involved when learning something new but keeping it to a minimum is paramount to me.

 Also respecting the horse's feelings and having a strong amicable relationship is also VERY important to me.
 It is not about just my wants and needs!
 One horse in particular had a somewhat challenging personality.
 He seemed to me to ask me "Well what is in this for me?"
 He taught me a lot.
 I had to spend additional time with him on the ground developing a relationship that made him feel there was something in it for him and not being so regimented and being more fun.
 Some of my challenges with him were also issues under saddle.
 It seemed that no amount of training for him to be soft on the bit would stick.
 Solving that problem led to my current obsession with horse biomechanics.
 He could not be soft on the bit because he was not balanced enough and not strong enough in his hind legs!!
 He could not NOT push on the bit.
 This realization has spurred me into an intensive study of helping the horse balance and become stronger which allows him to carry the rider better and MUCH more comfortably.
 Helping the horse to find this more comfortable way of going creates a MUCH stronger bond in relationship too.
 They clearly begin to understand that you are helping them although in the beginning the work feels very foreign and sometimes not so comfortable as they build their strength and learn the correct balance.
-I am currently in participating in and almost finished with two study courses one with Marijke de Jong called Straightness Training Mastery and one with Jean Luc Cornille called Science of Motion In Hand Therapy Course Both of these programs deal extensively with the biomechanics of the horse and also to create a more thinking horse.
+My latest studies have been two study courses one with Marijke de Jong called Straightness Training Mastery and one with Jean Luc Cornille called Science of Motion In Hand Therapy Course Both of these programs deal extensively with the biomechanics of the horse and also to create a more thinking horse.
 Both are based on Classical Horse Training from the old masters in dressage.
-Dressage very much is a basic training of any horse in any discipline--even just trail riding-- to strengthen it and prepare it for riding.
+Classical dressage (not so much Modern Dressage) very much is a basic training of any horse in any discipline--even just trail riding-- to strengthen it and prepare it for riding.
 Specific exercises are taught to the horse that help the horse to achieve that.
 Please do visit the websites links above to learn more about this very important training.

 In summary, over the years I attended a multitude of clinics, purchased another multitude of books, VHS tapes, DVD's, researched online in an insatiable manner and still do filling my mind with an enormous database of know- how.
 And then there was RFD-TV on satellite TV.
 I thought I had died and gone to horse knowledge heaven.
 I tape shows to watch later when Steve is off on his boat so as not to drive him crazy with my addiction!!
 Using this vast amount of knowledge I have trained numerous horses of my own plus helped others with their horses honing the methods and techniques to the ones that seem to me best and most quickly understood by the horses.
 Above, in at a glance, I have listed a smattering of names that have influenced me.
 There are too many to list but I do appreciate every bit of information that has come my way and influenced the way I work with horses.
 Horse people tend to want to share what they know.
 I cannot not live and breathe horses on a daily basis.
 I cannot pick up on a horse's bridle or lead rope and not notice a brace and want to fix it. :-) I would be most honored to help you on your horse journey.